DataScientistTX/dataprofile/README.md

 ## Usage

-Change directories to the new ~/dataprofile directory:
+Ensure you are in the correct directory.
+IF not, change directories to the new ~/dataprofile directory:

 ```bash
 cd dataprofile